sequana/sequana-wrappers/wrappers/unicycler/README.md

     # - mode: any bridging mode in this list ["conservative", "normal", "bold"]
     # - options: any options recognised by unicycler cli.
     # - threads: number of threads to be used.
+    # - long_reads: set to True to switch to long read analysis
     #
     unicycler:
         mode: "normal"
+        long_reads: True # optional
         options: ""
         threads: 4